peterwang45a/popl-2020-artifact/README.md

 # Obtaining the Results Reported in the Paper
 To obtain all the results reported in the paper, simply open a terminal in the “Tool” folder and run the following command:<br>
 ./main-experiment.sh <br>
-When the execution ends, all obtained results will be available in the “Outputs” folder.
+When the execution ends, all obtained results will be available in the “Outputs” folder (in "Outputs/Table2" folder or "Outputs/Table3" folder).
 These results match Tables 2 and 3 in our paper. <br>
+To obtain Table 2 or table 3 separately, you can use the following command:<br>
+./main-experiment.sh table2 <br>
+or <br>
+./main-experiment.sh table3 <br>